 The advantage is that, during times of moderate traffic, when the selectors might have to step as far as terminal 7 to find an idle 3rd selector, on the average the 1st selectors will have to search fewer rotary steps to find an idle 2nd selector.
-In effect, half of the 10 1st selectors in the subgroup hunt over the cohort of 2nd selectors 12-16 from one end, and the other half from the other end.
+In effect, half of the 10 1st selectors in the subgroup hunt over the cohort of 2nd selectors 12-16 from one end, and the other half of the 1st selectors hunt over them from the other end.